The Celtic origin of the name Templin was long ago developed in Wales

 Templin Settlers in United States in the 20th Century

-- Bertha Templin, who emigrated to America, in 1907
+- Bertha Templin, who immigrated to America, in 1907

 - James R. Templin, who settled in America, in 1907

-- Curtis Templin, who emigrated to the United States, in 1912
+- Curtis Templin, who immigrated to the United States, in 1912

 - Helen Templin, aged 26, who landed in America, in 1921

 Contemporary Notables of the name Templin (post 1700)